splynx/docs/files/en/configuration/main_configuration/customers/customers.md

 Customers
 =========

-Customer settings such as login settings, customers limits in search, statistics graphs settings can be configured in `Config →Main →Customers`.
+Customer settings such as login settings, customers limits in search, statistics graphs settings can be configured in `Config→Main→Customers`.

 ![Main menu](main_menu2.png)